The ultimate guide to volunteering

 Where should you look for a placement?

-If you’re not yet 25 and qualified they also run a scheme for young people to spend 3 months abroad integrating with local volunteers on projects that have chosen to have a lasting impact such as run workshops or start social enterprises.
+If you’re not yet 25 they also run a scheme for young people to spend 3 months abroad integrating with local volunteers on projects that have chosen to have a lasting impact such as run workshops or start social enterprises.

 You will have to pay both a fee to the organisation and fundraise for charity too, but the fee will cover your accommodation, food, activities and insurance.
-The only thing you need to fork out for is flights.
+The only thing you need to fork out for yourself is flights.

-An odd one in the bunch of online volunteer opportunities, Grassroots Volunteering aims to link people with free and low cost organisations and social enterprises around the world.
+An odd one in the bunch of online volunteer opportunities, Grassroots Volunteering aims to link people with free and low-cost organisations and social enterprises around the world.